 9. DATA PROTECTION

 9.1 Both parties will comply with all applicable requirements of the Data Protection Legislation.
-This clause 9 is in addition to, and does not relieve, remove or replace, a party’s obligations under the Data Protection Legislation.
+This clause 9 is in addition to, and does not relieve, remove or replace, a party’s obligations under the Data Protection

 9.2 The parties acknowledge that in performing their respective obligations hereunder they shall be sharing Personal Data between themselves as Data Controllers, and also there may be circumstances where one party may act as the Data Processor of the other.
 The Parties also acknowledge that MCL Medics shall not share with the Client any Personal Data that MCL Medics may acquire as a result of the use of an Application by any employee of MCL Medics.